There were a few factors that culminated in this post:

 - What do?

 Calmly, in the dark and through the relentless snow, Adele began to wipe off her windshield.
-She came back an hour later.
+She came back an hour later without the cigarettes.

 Sarah had reverted to business mode, but impeded by her drunkenness, her usual perfectionism became more of a handicap than a benefit.
 No matter how well something turns out, she can’t leave it alone while inebriated.